 What is the function of dopamine?

 Basically, it is released to make us feel good, sending positive signals to our brains when we are involved in activities we enjoy doing.
 For example, it shows up when we partake in activities like the ones listed below and releases feelings of pleasure and reward.

 - Gambling (when we win), and

 - Eating delicious foods.

-It works in conjunction with seratonin (which is stored mostly in the gut rather than the brain) to control wellbeing and happiness.
-It has been proven that a lack of dopamine and/or seratonin may be linked to depression, schizophrenia, psychosis and other mood related conditions.
+It works in conjunction with serotonin (which is stored mostly in the gut rather than the brain) to control wellbeing and happiness.
+It has been proven that a lack of dopamine and/or serotonin may be linked to depression, schizophrenia, psychosis and other mood-related conditions.

 Low dopamine levels can lead to a less motivated lifestyle and seriously reduce excitement levels.
 If you feel as though you may be low in dopamine, please do contact a medical practitioner as there may be serious cause for concern.

 How can I increase dopamine levels before a workout?

 To help increase your levels and get that much needed pre-workout kick, we have quite a range of dopamine promoting pre-workout supplements available in our store.
 They all contain an ingredient called tyrosine that naturally helps to increase dopamine receptors in our brain.

 Tyrosine can also be found in foods such as eggs, pork, cheese, fish, soybeans, beef, lamb, chicken, nuts, dairy, beans, and whole grains.
 You can complement these foods with some of the pre-workout supplements below.